syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

         - docs
 ---

-## How to migrate your storage from Quobyte or local storage to Ceph
+## How to migrate your storage to a different storage type

 ### Overview

-This document is a guide to help you to migrate your storage from Quobyte or local storage to Ceph.
-For this purpose, let's define a scenario from real world.
+This document is a guide to help you to migrate your storage to a different type e.g. between Local SSD storage, Distributed storage based on Quobyte or Ceph or change between different Local SSD Storage flavors, which is otherwise not supported.
+For this purpose, let's define a realistic scenario.

 ## Prerequisites